EnglanM/fullstack-nestjs-backend/README.md

 #### 1. Start MongoDB

-use Docker to run only MongoDB:
+Use Docker to run only MongoDB:

 ```bash
 docker-compose up mongo -d